JohnMurray/laces/docs/GOAL_ROADMAP.md

 Quite a bit is needed to make this a reality.
 I think a good model for this is the FnordMetric project.
 They create a real-time analytics platform that is highly configurable via ruby-blocks but still provide enough API calls to make it downright simple.
+Of course, this won't be a gem simply because I think it may be a little to complex for that type of packaging.
+Or, at least I don't think it would be well suited for a gem (maybe I'm wrong).

-Need extensible, flexible configuration model.
-The current model really isn't extensible beyond the code written in the gem itself.
+Needs to be extensible, flexible configuration model.
+The current model really isn't extensible at the moment.
+Making it extensible makes it more of a useful tool than just a neat toy.
+So some nice tuneable aspects to it (if it's determined that it would be useful).

 Need extensible algorithm model.
-Currently algorithms are stored within the gem when they should be defined via some API with ruby-blocks or something similar.
+Some way to plug in new algorithms that can then take advantage of the existing dependency graph and visualizations.

-Need a way to start the project programatically.
+The end-goal is to set this project up as a tool to be used by the ruby community and researchers.
+So, I need to think about how this data will live on a server and how the data will be cached/persisted and updated.